brandonmarino/3rd-Year-Game-Project/README.txt

   paste the code into those classes and run the project.

 Diagrams
-  The UML diagrams for Tic-Tac-Toe and Othello can be found in their respective project root folders.
+  All UML diagrams can be found in the respective project root folder.
   ie: Phoenix-master.zip/phoenix-master/MileStone3UML

 ==============================================================================================================================